 Sookie was originally played by Alex Borstein in a pilot that never aired.
 They had to recast the role because Borstein couldn’t get out of another contract, but she ended up playing some smaller parts in the show now and then, like the harp-playing Drella at the Independence Inn.

-In this shot of the Dragonfly kitchen you can see the big message board, the shelves lined with cookbooks, and the doorway into the pantry:
+In this shot you can see the message board, shelves lined with cookbooks, and the pantry:

-In the DVD Special Features, Melissa McCarthy (Sookie) gives us a behind-the-scenes tour of the sets.
-Here she shows us what the kitchen looks like from above:
+In the DVD Special Features, Melissa McCarthy (Sookie) gives a tour of the sets:

 The pilot for “Gilmore Girls” was shot in a small town in Toronto (Historic Unionville).
 When the show was picked up, they reproduced the look of the interiors from the pilot on soundstages in Burbank, California.